itscharies/no-twitter-views/README.md

-# no-twitter-views
+# Hide Twitter views
-Hides the 'views' button feature on twitter
+Simple Chromium extension that hides the 'views' button feature on twitter